 Arosaguntacook – Also called Androscoggin, Amoscoggin, and other variations, they were a tribe of the Abnaki Confederacy, who formerly lived in the Androscoggin River watershed, located in present-day southern Maine and northern New Hampshire.

-Their primary village was located in in Androscoggin County, Maine in a village that bore the same name on Androscoggin River.
-Together with the Pigwacket, they formed the southern-most of the Abenaki tribes, and were therefore one the first in contact with the English colonists of New England.
+Their primary village was located in Androscoggin County, Maine in a village that bore the same name on Androscoggin River.
+Together with the Pigwacket, they formed the southern-most of the Abenaki tribes and were, therefore, one the first in contact with the English colonists of New England.
 Living on the edge of the first English settlements in Maine, they took part in King Philip’s War in 1675.
-They were later removed to St Francis, Canada, soon after the Abnaki defeat in the Battle of Pequawket at present day Fryeburg, Maine in 1725.
+They were later removed to St Francis, Canada, soon after the Abnaki defeat in the Battle of Pequawket at present-day Fryeburg, Maine in 1725.
 It is assumed that by the 18th century, they had been absorbed by neighboring tribes.

 Ascahcutoner – A tribe belonging to his Sioux-Osage family, they were also said to have been associated with the Teton Sioux.

 Assegun – A tribe that originally occupied the region around Mackinaw and Sault Ste Marie, Michigan, they were later driven southward by the Anishinaabe and Ottawa into Lower Michigan.
 They were once thought to be connected to the Mascouten, but are now believed to have been a Siouan tribe.
 The name probably derives from Anishinaabe word meaning “Black Bass.”